 Layers and services in your organization

-You can add the following ArcGIS Server web services to your organization as items in My Content.
-Share the items to make them easier for your members or the public to find and use in client applications.
+You can add the following ArcGIS Server web services to your organization as layer items in My Content.
+Share the items to make them easier for members of your organization or the public to find and use in client apps.

 - Feature services (map services with feature access enabled)